 I want to share a resource with you that I made for our family.
-It is a list of Hymns from A to Z that can be used alongside your Letter of the Week Home School Preschool lessons, as part of your family devotions, or with your own personal devotions.
-I pray that it is an encouragement to you and your family.
+It is a list of Hymns and Verses from A to Z that can be used alongside your Letter of the Week Home School lessons, as part of your family devotions, or with your own personal devotions.
+I pray that it is an encouragement to you and your family!

 This list of hymns and accompanying Scripture verses is a result of a collision of life circumstances, a desire to grow in faith and faithfulness, and God’s kind providence in my life.

 After the birth of our first child, I was struggling with naps and nursing and routine and all the things that come with newborns.
 My mind felt messy and sleep deprived, and I needed and craved someone else’s words to fill my mind and heart, rather than my own dark, anxious ones.

 One morning I was singing Great Is Thy Faithfulness while Sophie sat on my lap drinking her milk.
 The hymnal we were using had Lamentations 3:19-33 printed on the right hand page, so I read it out loud after the hymn was over.
 I had been struggling with post-partum anxiety and fears about my own salvation, and on this particular morning the hymn and the Scripture were like manna for my hungry, tired, anxious soul.